Financial Independence Update – April 2021

 That said, life remains unpredictable.
 Companies change.
 Our governments are going to struggle with balancing the books increasingly in the coming years (or decades).
 Inflation will be higher.
 Interest rates will rise a bit again.
 Simply put, there are no guarantees when it comes to employment nor the financial future.

 So, commuting a pension is always an option for me in the future so I won’t close that door.
-With bond yields and interest rates so low now, commuting a pension is actually more attractive now.
-Recall, low interest rates for long-standing employees can add hundreds of thousands of dollars to a pension value over higher interest rates.
-As interest rates rise, the commuted pension value gets smaller.
+With bond yields and interest rates so low now, commuting a pension is actually more attractive now and I’m likely to commute my pension.

 3. My wife’s defined contribution pension ~ $400,000 value